 Enter this soup.

-This delicious split pea soup is quite light, but filling.
-On top of that it is very easy and quick to prepare, and if you have a pressure cooker it won’t take more than 15 minutes to serving time.
-If you have a crockpot, and the time, even better, as the flavors are better released using this method.
+It is quite light, but filling; on top of that it is very easy and quick to prepare, and if you have a pressure cooker it won’t take more than 15 minutes to serving time.
+If you have a slow cooker, and the time, even better, as the flavors are better released using this method.
 Both methods are perfect for the working parent in charge of feeding the family.

 While split peas are not very common on the Dominican table, we can always find it in the supermarket and I always have some at home for these occasions.
 You can prepare this as a vegan or a meat-lovers’ dish – both options are included.